Adding your first feature

 Below is the code that controls the button we just enabled.
 Tracking users and plans and then determining what a user is entitled to happens within Schematic.
 Our APIs and SDKs expose an interface similar to a feature flag — you just need to check if the user has access and respond accordingly.

 You just created a feature in Schematic and entitled it to a plan.
 This is the core building block of Schematic.
 The feature we created here was a Boolean feature, a simple feature that either grants or denies access.
 These are the most common type of feature in most plans.
-For example everything boxed in red below is a boolean feature.
+For example, the on/off features listed on each plan in the pricing table below are boolean features.

 We recommend you checkout the events page in the quickstart app to see how to track feature usage.